-By analysing reach and frequency data for display and video campaigns, you can better understand how many people have been shown your ads and how frequently the same people were shown them over a certain period of time.
-Whether you’d like to focus on reinforcing a message or on reaching new people, this information can help you to get a clearer picture of how you’re meeting your reach goals.
+By analysing reach and frequency data for Display, Discovery and Video campaigns, you can better understand how many people were shown your ads and how frequently the same people were shown them over a certain time period.
+Whether you’d like to focus on reinforcing a message or on reaching new people, this information can help you get a clearer picture of how you’re meeting your reach goals.

-Unique reach metrics measure the total number of people who have been shown an ad.
+Unique reach and frequency metrics measure the total number of people who were shown an ad and the frequency at which they were shown an ad.
 These metrics go beyond basic cookie measurements to help you to understand how many times people have been shown your ad across different devices, formats and networks.

-Nowadays, people are often on the move and use multiple devices throughout the day.
-Our unique reach models measure the total reach of an ad by accounting for cases when people may see the same ad on different devices or when multiple people share the same device.
+Nowadays, people are often on the go and use multiple devices throughout the day.
+Our unique reach models measure the total reach of an ad by accounting for cases when people may see the same ad on different devices or when multiple people are co-viewing: watching ads together on connected TV devices.

 - Unique users